sidju/add-ed/README.md

 or a GUI frontend implementing the UI trait.

 ## New features compared to Ed
-- 'A' and 'I' commands, which act as 'a'/'i' and then 'j' the preceding/following line.
+- 'A' and 'I' commands, which first 'a'/'i' and then 'j' the preceding/following line.
   Perfect for commenting out a single line or adding a forgotten ;.
 - 'C' command, acts as 'c' but hands out previous value to the Ui's input method.
-  This enables you to edit the selection instead of replacing it (depends on Ui).
+  This enables you to edit the selection instead of replacing it (depends on UI).
 - 'N' and 'L' commands, toggle the default print conf.
 Line numbers and escapes respectively.
 - 'K' command tags the last line in selection (instead of first as 'k'). (selection adjustment)
 - ':' command, runs the macro with the name given as argument (whitespace trimmed).
   Macro execution behaves like 'g' execution. 'q' or error returns early.
+- 'J' command, joins all lines in selection and then splits them so they all are shorter than the number of columns given after 'J'.
+Splits on word boundaries.
+  It doesn't understand indentation, but improvement PRs are very welcome.

 ## Feature flags:
 ### vecbuffer: